Ames-Laboratory-Cyber-Group/docs/fakesite/design/protocol.md

     => For all remaining test cases:
         => For all push tasks t:
             => Execute RunTask(t)
-            => If RESPONSEMAX seconds pass without a response:
+            => If RESPONSEMAX + Delay seconds pass without a response:
                 => Mark the task as failed
                 => Cancel all pull tasks for this test case => Ignore any Result messages for this task